kaseyxiao/DPTable/README.md

 ## DPTable
-A differentially private tabular data publishing algorithm using sampling and junction tree inference
+A differentially private tabular data publishing algorithm using sampling and junction tree inference.

 ####Tips for installation: